Hannah-Sten/TeXiFy-IDEA/Writerside/topics/General.md

 For more information, see [https://www.jetbrains.com/help/idea/code-folding-settings.html](https://www.jetbrains.com/help/idea/code-folding-settings.html).

+### Unicode math preview

+TeXiFy can show a unicode preview of some math characters like greek letters.
+You can trigger this with your cursor on a math command and clicking <ui-path>Code | Folding | Collapse</ui-path> or using <shortcut>Ctrl + NumPad -</shortcut>.
+Clicking on it will expand it again.
+TeXiFy shows these previews automatically when a project is opened.

 ## Line markers

 <ui-path>File | Settings | Editor | General | Appearance | Show method separators</ui-path>